Lecrapouille/gdcef/README.md

 ![CEFnode](doc/scenegraph/cef.png)

+## Choose your CEF version

 ## The Hello-CEF example

 A minimal CEF example is given.
-We use it to prototype new API.
-It is automatically compiled by the [install](https://github.com/stigmee/install) `build.py` script.
-But if you not want to get all Stigmee workspace to test it, you can call:
+It is automatically compiled by the install `build.py` script.

 ```
 ./example.py <path to Godot C++ API>